lowRISC/opentitan/doc/rm/register_tool.md

 The `hwaccess` attribute value does not change the contents of the subreg, but the connections are potentially modified.
 The attribute `hwaccess` has four potential values, as shown earlier in the document: `hrw, hro, hwo, none`.
 A `hwaccess` value of `hrw` means that the hardware wants the ability to update the register content (i.e. needs connection to `d` and `de`), as well as see the updated output (`q`).
-`hwo` doesn’t care about the output `q`, but wants to update the register value.
+`hwo` doesn't care about the output `q`, but wants to update the register value.
 This is the default for registers marked for software read-only access.
-`hro` conversely indicates the hardware doesn’t need to update the content, but just wants to see the value written by software.
+`hro` conversely indicates the hardware doesn't need to update the content, but just wants to see the value written by software.
 This is the default for fields where the software access is read-write or write-only.
 Finally an attribute value of `none` asks for no interface to the hardware, and might be used for things like scratch registers or DV test registers where only software can modify the value, or informational registers like version numbers that are read-only by the software.